ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Captain Brand of The Order of the Golden Eclipse.md

 Self explanatory.
 He is the captain of [[Order of the Golden Eclipse]].
-Corvus (can't remember if that is correct), told us to see him in the capital and talk to him about what happened in Farrowilt.
+Corvus (can't remember if that is correct), told us to see him in the capital and talk to him about what the events that happened in [[Farrowilt]].